 We’ve put together a handy map and corresponding table with resource links to help you sort out whether you have more equity crowdfunding options than you might have realized, depending on the state you live in.
 Click here or on the map below for more:

 Again, to be clear, the federal limits are there for a reason, and you should never invest an amount via equity crowdfunding that you can’t afford to lose entirely.
 But for non-accredited investors looking for even more options when it comes to equity crowdfunding, there may well be some excellent choices right around the corner.Have a question about crowdfunded investing?
 Want to learn more but aren’t sure where to start?
-You can explore more than 80 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+You can explore more than 90 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+And before investing, we strongly recommend getting a clear picture of your overall finances using a tool like Personal Capital.
+It's free, it's what we use to track our own finances, and when you sign up using that link you'll be helping to support YieldTalk.